Vyral/sandy-eagon-blog/_drafts/how-we-can-help-you-downsize-smoothly.md

 {% include youtube.html %}

-Yesterday, I was walking through my neighborhood and met one of my neighbors who I found out was in a dire financial situation because she told me she was in pre-foreclosure.
+The other day one of my neighbors told me that she was in a dire financial situation, as she was in pre-foreclosure.
 As it turns out, one of her in-laws who shared a joint account with her and planned on assisting her with her mortgage payments actually stole money from that account and lied about it.

 Now this neighbor is a number of months late on her mortgage payment.
 She’s been consulting with an agent on how to rectify this situation and it sounds like she’s been getting assistance from her bank, but I’m not sure she’s getting the results she’s looking for.
 Needless to say, I have many concerns for this person.
 She has a significant amount of equity, so she can sell her home and put that equity into her next place, but what’s the next place that works best for her?